HebaMa7moud/image_classification_AWS/README.md

 An inference script is created to implements the following functions to get a prediction; Net function, the model_fn function(calls the loaded model saved after retraining hpo.py script using finetuned parameters), input_fn function (process the image/url uploaded to the endpoint) and predict_fn function.

-The instructions on how to query the endpoint is as follow: using the right method to The following image is used to query the the end point:
+The instructions on how to query the endpoint is as follow:
+Read a random image given by url or uploaded from dogImages/test/ directory and call the predict method of our predictor with the input image.
+We can then parse the result for the answer.
+Url and an uploaded image are used to query the endpoint and sample input of uploaded image is given below:
 ![image](https://user-images.githubusercontent.com/81697137/226215650-08218eb0-c548-4a86-8fac-93432c78c322.png)

-and the prediction was correct:51 which refer to 051.Chow_chow images
+The result of quering the endpoint was correct (the answer was 51) which refer to 051.Chow_chow images.